Zorlin/bacalhau-playbook/README.md

 Edit the inventory file as appropriate.
 Copy vars/settings.yml.dist to vars/settings.yml and save a copy of your settings somewhere safe after editing them to suit your needs.

-Install the required roles, and do an Ansible run.
+Do an Ansible run.

-ansible-galaxy install -r roles/requirements.yml && ansible-playbook site.yml
+ansible-playbook site.yml

 Inventories
 ===========